VishalDeoPrasad/Artificial-Neural-Networks/README.md

 Optimizers for NNs: <br>
 Toppic : Batch Normalization, Optimiers
 -------------------------------------------------------------------------
+`Q. Dropout`: it is a layer. we kind of dropout random neuron during the tranining processs for each iteration such that it creates balanced form of learning for all neuron in neural network. <br>
+`Q. When to use Dropout?` <br>
+Ans - Dropout is used when you are building a deep neural network, and you have the noise in your data then you essentially make sure you have dropout layer in your data.<br>
-`Q. Dropout`: it is a layer <br>
+`Q. How many dropout layer we should use?` <br>
+Ans - We should not use too much dropout layer, we should use 2 or 3 dropout layer when we have 8 or 9 layers in our hidden layer. it kind of create robust network.<br>
 `Q. Regulalization:` In regulalization we are saying, you can reduce the MSE but don't go on the cost of exploading the weights. just add some panalty to the loss function to avoid you weight to bloated up. <br>
+-regulization is direct transformation at the loss function end <br>
-`Q. Mini Batch Gradient descent`: take batch or chuks of data and calculate the loss and update the random weight. conversion of loss is very fast with respect to another gradient descent. in one epoch my weights get updated 100 times. how much data is to carry is hyperparameter.
+`Q. Mini Batch Gradient descent`: take batch or chunks of data and calculate the loss and update the random weight. conversion of loss is very fast with respect to another gradient descent. in one epoch my weights get updated 100 times. how much data is to carry is hyperparameter.
 `Q. what is optimzers`: the noraml gradient descent really do not have have power to handle such problems that a loss function handle. that's way we need optimizer.

 ### Batch Normalization
+-standard scaling is very important propertity in neural network, the weights we have in our neural network should not bias towards anything the features should is unitless, why don't we maintain in the hidden layer also. <br>
 let say we have a neural network and my input data is scaled preferly standard scaling, our X has to scaled so our Y also have to scaled. <br>
 `Advantage`: this give us advantage that non of the features get advantage, all the features are in uniform kind of importance. `so there is no difference between units of the features`.